sareddy1/ddpCourseProject/README.md

 This is an example of a Shiny application devised for the Developing Data Products course on Coursera.This application is primarily used for two purposes:

-- Predicting song depeding on a mood of the user
+- Suggesting a song depeding on the user mood
-- Predicting movie based on the interested genre of the user
+- Suggesting a movie based on the user interest in genre